minsukchang/awesome-computational-interaction/README.md

 This is a repo for curating resources on computational interaction.
 There is a newly establihsed [subcommitee at CHI 2021](https://chi2021.acm.org/for-authors/presenting/papers/selecting-a-subcommittee#Computational-Interaction).

 ## Contributing
-Feel free to pull request
+Feel free to make pull requests.
+Looking for maintainers and contributors!

 ## Books